nexylan/capistrano-apache/README.md

 Capistrano extension for Apache tasks

-:warning: **This package has been moved to on official repository** :warning:
+:warning: **This package has been moved to an official repository** :warning:

 This page contains the documentation of the **version 1** of this plugin.
 For future versions, please checkout this one: